Mr-FuzzyPenguin/manim-circuit/README.md

 ### Inspiration
 [Why I made this library](STORY.md)
+## Roadmap/To-Do
+- [ ] Add transistors
+- [ ] Use this library for AT LEAST one of my future videos whatever it may be\*
+- [ ] Prettify by using VMobjects, and make the point selection more accurate.
+- [ ] If I have time, make logic gates too
-## Roadmap
+## Completed
 - [X] Make this my first open-source package that I, FuzzyPenguin (online alias: Pete Aptenodyte Forsteri) will maintain.
-- [ ] Release this to Pypi
+- [X] Release this to Pypi
 - [X] Make this a manim-plugin named manim-circuit
-- [ ] Add all of the circuit elements that were used in our class
-- [ ] Use this library for AT LEAST one of my future videos whatever it may be\*
-- [ ] Clean up the Code
+- [X] Clean up the Code
 - [X] Maybe make a Circuit `Mobject` in order to help with circuit analysis
-- [ ] If I have time, make logic gates too

 \*Most likely Circuit Analysis using Laplace Transform for a pure Manim-based animation video
 ## Documentation

-Please note, this is a WIP: More things will be added as Development continues.
 `Resistor()`, `Inductor()`, `Capacitor()`, supports labels.
 For example:
 `Inductor(label="0.3", direction=UP)` will make a 0.3 H inductor with a label on the top.